South Africa's rand firms after CPI data, stocks down

 With Germany, considered the gold standard among European countries, signalling a hard lockdown and the problems of vaccine availability bore heavy on the local stocks, he said.

-Government bonds weakened, with the yield on the benchmark 2030 government issue up 7.5 basis points to 9.44%.
+Government bonds weakened, with the yield on the benchmark 2030 Government Issue up 7.5 basis points to 9.44pc.